Auténticos Tigres UANL football: First championships (1970s)

 The 1974 Liga Nacional Colegial season was played as a round-robin tournament and the UANL team had won all its matches.
 In the last game, Auténticos Tigres faced rivals Borregos Salvajes ITESM in a crowded Estadio Universitario.
 Borregos Salvajes had only lost one game during the season, so the championship would be decided in this match.
 UANL lost 10–48, so both teams ended with an 8–1 record and shared the championship.

 In 1977 Auténticos Tigres became undefeated champions of the Liga Nacional Colegial with a 7–0 record and after defeating the IPN's Águilas Blancas 66–0 in the final played in the Estadio Universitario.

 In 1978 ONEFA took control of college football in Mexico.
 1979 is the last year that Auténticos Tigres took part in any ONEFA competition; the team would come back in the nineties.

 Exile (1980–1990)

 During the eighties, Auténticos Tigres occasionally played against local and American teams, both in Nuevo León and the United States, mainly in the Southwest.

 Return to the ONEFA (1990–2008)

 Auténticos Tigres came back to the ONEFA for the 1991 season, ending the tournament with a 7–2 record.
-During the nineties and the early decade of 2000, the team struggled to achieve good results and did not win any championship, under two head coaches: Diego García Miravete, who left the team in 1999 and Edmund Reyes who led the Auténticos Tigres from 2000 to 2005.
+During the 1990s and early 2000s, the team struggled to achieve good results and did not win any championship, under two head coaches: Diego García Miravete, who left the team in 1999 and Edmundo Reyes who led the Auténticos Tigres from 2000 to 2005.
 Pedro Morales was appointed head coach in 2006.